 On the Irish flute, she holds two All Ireland titles and has released a Celtic EP on iTunes.
-She has recorded with Barry Douglas on two of his Celtic albums which feature several of her own compositions.
+She has recorded with Barry Douglas on two of his Celtic albums which feature several of her own compositions and also recently performed them together with Camerata Ireland in the Kennedy Center, Washington DC.
 Eimear has recorded at the Abbey Road Studios, for the video game Runescape and played in Lord of the Rings in the West End, London.
 She performed at the Sori International Music Festival in South Korea with the Irish Memory Orchestra and recently as a featured soloist with Libera in Tokyo’s Opera City Concert Hall.
 She is also involved in the Pop music scene and played with the X Factor winner Matt Cardle on the National Television Awards, the rock band Amsterdam at the Glastonbury Festival, and played support to The Pogues in the Echo Arena, Liverpool.

 "Eimear McGeown on Irish flutes sounded expert, bending notes in ways I have never heard before."
 (Washington Post)

 "McGeown's performance was a dazzling display of flute virtuosity" (Belfast Telegraph)

 "McGeown, for whose wide-ranging talents this was written, made it's loose agenda of contemporary and traditional styles surprisingly persuasive" (Irish Times)